 3. Obtain and organize your administrative documents

 As in most countries, Brazil has a control and standardization body overseeing manufacturing and quality processes.
-It is the exporter’s responsibility to specify the characteristics of the goods, and how they’re made.
-So that local customs officers can check whether they correspond to the standards of their country.
+It is the exporter’s responsibility to specify the characteristics of the goods, and how they’re made, so that local customs officers can check whether they correspond to the standards of their country.

 It is therefore imperative that the exporter fills out the right documents in the correct order.
 In the event of a breach, the customs services are entitled to impose high fines or even to seize your goods.
 To avoid paperwork problems or setbacks, it’s advisable to get help from a competent local customs broker.
 Their knowledge of export laws and administrative procedures will save you time and avoid any unpleasant surprises.